 How long are sessions?
 How often should we meet?
 And for how many sessions?

 Ideally, the first session would be 80 minutes.
 This gives us time to get to know one another, to fill in some history and complete an assessment.
 Thereafter, it's usually best to have sessions weekly for at least the first few 4 weeks so that things stay fresh in mind and on-track in terms of action plans.
 There is, however, a lot of room for flexibility: some folks are understandably limited by such factors as time, service caps (in the case of insurance-billed sessions), or where surplus cash flow is a concern.
-I've had clients meet with me weekly for years, and I've had clients who went away satisfied after only one session.
+We've had clients meet weekly on an ongoing basis, and we've had clients who went away satisfied after only one session.
 Much depends on your specific circumstances, needs, hopes, and availability.
 We'll take some time during the first session to assess needs and set attainable goals that will work for you.

 What form(s) of payment do you take?

-Except in the cases of insurance-billed sessions (see above), payment can be made by cash or debit (preferred) or e-transfer.
-I also accept cheque, Visa, and Mastercard.
-In some cases, it may be preferable to have payment arranged online via electronic credit card invoice (especially in the case where one individual is paying for another).
-I am set up for this via an online secure service through QuickBooks and Square.
-Let me know your needs, and I'll do my best to work with you.
+Except in the cases of insurance-billed sessions (see above), payment can be made by cash (preferred), cheque, or e-transfer.
+Ron is also able to accept Visa and Mastercard.
+In many cases, it may be preferable to have payment arranged online via our secure payment system (especially in the case where one individual is paying for another).
+Let us know your needs, and we'll do our best.

 Where do I find your office?

 The nearest main intersection is Wallace and Terminal.
-The "Vault" coffee shop is in the same strip of buildings as my office...
-I'm just a little further up the road on Wallace.
-The entrance to my part of the building is near the end, toward the lawn below city hall.
+The "Vault" coffee shop is in the same strip of buildings as our offices... we're just a little further up the road on Wallace.
+The entrance to our part of the building is near the end, toward the lawn below city hall.
 The address is 477 Wallace.
 Parking during the day is (currently) free.
-I'm on the third floor, near the end of the hall, on the left.
+We're on the third floor, near the end of the hall, on the left.
 There is an elevator and there's a waiting room if you happen to show up early.

 My spouse has been unfaithful.
 Is there hope for our relationship?

 In a word: YES!
-I've been working with couples where infidelity/broken trust have been the main issue for many years.
 In some cases, the betrayal occurs in the form of romantic and sexual relationships; in others it is an emotional affair, and in still others, the problems have to do with pornography or "sexting".
 Betrayal is extremely painful and difficult to deal with, and many relationships fail as a result.
-That said, my track record is very strong when both partners are willing to do the work to repair and rebuild the trust, friendship, and esteem.
+That said, there is a lot of hope when both partners are willing to do the work to repair and rebuild the trust, friendship, and esteem.

 Do you work with children/teens?

-Not at this time.
-Working with children/teens often involves a different skillset and mindset.
-While I have worked with kids and adolescents a lot in the past, I have decided to focus my training and expertise on working with adults.
+Ron has chosen not to work with children at this time.
+While he has worked with kids and adolescents extensively in the past, he has opted to focus his training and expertise on working with adults.